My name is Bridget Corke and I'm a freelance photographer based in Johannesburg, South Africa.

 I stole this one of Blossom weeks before she died in my arms following a driveway highjacking.
 I believe the trauma was too much for her.
 Both experiences live in my bones.

 Don't be fooled by those looks.
 She really has a heart of gold and is eternally loyal.
 She passed away in 2018, the day before her birthday, having spent most of her days sleeping at my feet.

 This last one of Venus was captured by Sebastian trying to keep the Johannesburg heatwave of 2016 off her skin with his old beach towel from when he was 3.

 Princess Leia crept into our lives seamlessly after Blossom died.
 She is the clown of the pack and has since ascended to top dog status.
 She flaunts both roles with no invitation.

 I love the whole thing about my boy in the following two photos, taken three years apart.
 Both fleeting moments.
 The framed image of him was taken in 2006.
 He never gives me enough time so I too live with some crappy, grainy family snaps.
 I often love them more, just because I have them.

 I'm blessed to live in a country of such diversity.
 Privileged that the Big 5 are about 300km from me.
-Sadly I'm not big into capturing wildlife.
-One's lens is either too long or short.
-By the time you work that all out the moment is gone.
-I do like these though, if only for their sense of humour.
+Sadly I'm not big into wildlife photography.
+The lens is either too long or too short.
+By the time you work our which lens to use the moment is gone.
+I do like these ones of mine, if only for their sense of humour.

 Sebastian and I have clean palates that simply love home-cooked food.
-Nothing wrong with a blob of cream in the tomato soup with our ever present clown waiting.
+Nothing wrong with a blob of cream in the tomato soup with our ever present clown-in-waiting.